Privacy Notice for Candidates

 Your information will be shared internally for the purposes of the recruitment exercise.
 This may include members of the HR team, Team Leaders/Managers involved in the recruitment process, Occupational Health and IT if access to the data is necessary for the performance of their roles.

-We will not share your data with third parties, unless your application for employment is successful and we make you an offer of employment.
+We will not share your data with third parties, apart from in the circumstances explicitly stated above, unless your application for employment is successful and we make you an offer of employment.

 We will not transfer your data outside the European Economic Area.